 I am married to a chef.

-His perpetual and unpredictable absence is one of the reasons homeschooling works so well for us.
+His perpetual and unpredictable absence is one of the reasons we eventually quit the rat race to travel the world.
+Likewise homeschooling works well for us.
 School timetables, weekly and termly, just don’t fit with chef’s hours.

 5 reasons chefs don’t cook at home.